What Is Plaster Made Of?

 Clay, lime, gypsum, sand and mud are just a few common ingredients used to make plaster.
 But something has to hold them all together in order to form a new substance.
 This is called a binding agent and it’s what makes plaster possible.
 Without a binding agent, you’d have a bunch of random ingredients mixed together that would easily fall apart.
 Binders give the plaster structural integrity, durability and strength.
 They also help maintain it’s rock hard surface.

 The binding agent used varies based on where the plaster is made and when.
 In ancient times, the most common type of binder was animal hair.
-But these days modern plaster is usually made with cement or gypsum.
+But these days modern plaster is usually made with cement.
 Both ingredients crystalize when hardened to become almost rock hard.
 This drying and hardening is called curing.

 Lime based mixes are also very common and include fibers as a binder.